Nursing Continuing Education (CE) Requirements by State

 MICHIGAN

-25 contact hours every 2 years including 2 hours on pain and symptom management and 1 hour on human trafficking.
+25 contact hours every 2 years including 2 hours on pain and symptom management and 1 hour of implicit bias training annually.

-25 contact hours every 2 years including 2 hours on pain and symptom management and one hour on human trafficking.
+25 contact hours every 2 years including 2 hours on pain and symptom management, 1 hour of implicit bias training annually, & additional CEs based on specialty.

-25 contact hours every 2 years including 2 hours on pain and symptom management and 1 hour on human trafficking.
+25 contact hours every 2 years including 2 hours on pain and symptom management and 1 hour of implicit bias training annually.

 MINNESOTA